 - during radio or television interviews

-- on the internet including blogs, social networking sites and other online media that allow user participation and interaction
+- on online social media including blogs, social networking sites and other online media that allow user participation and interaction

 - in correspondence with the press